 - to enter forcibly or hostilely; come into as an enemy

 - to crowd into; throng: tourists invading the beaches

 - to intrude upon; infringe; violate: to invade someone's privacy

-- to enter and spread through with harmful effects: a body invaded by disease
+- to enter and spread through with harmful effects: a body invaded by pathogens

-- To enter by force in order to conquer or pillage.
+- To enter by force in order to conquer.

 - Argentinian troops invaded the Falkland Islands in 1982.

 - To attack; to infringe; to encroach on; to violate.

 - The king invaded the rights of the people.